danderstorm1/Epi_in_Serenity/README.md

 Running an experiment involves two steps:

 1.  **Start the Muse LSL Stream:**
     Open a terminal, navigate to the project folder, and run the streaming script, to ensure the Muse 2 is connected.
+(If the software happens to crash, press Control + C in its terminal to stop it, then run ./start_muse.sh again to restart it.
+Be sure to leave the other terminals open).
     ```bash
     ./start_muse.sh
     ```